Jenni Rose,

 - Find others which may have a common interest

-- Try different ways of using social media eg browsing or what you post and what is important to you
+- Try different ways of using social media, for example browsing or what you post and what is important to you

 - Try to rekindle an old friendship where you’ve felt a connection

 To conclude, if connection is important to you then spend some time reflecting on what gives you the most satisfying feeling of connection and seek it out.
 Start where you are, motivate yourself by visualising the personal benefits for you of increasing connection in your life.
-Use what you have, technology-wise or technology-free, whichever gives you the best connection given the circumstance and how you feel.
+Use what you have, technology-wise or technology-free, whichever gives you the best connection given the circumstance.
 Finally, do what you can; pick one small action you will do today to increase the feeling of connection in your life and immediately start to benefit from the positivity you have created.

 References